mjegann5/anypoint-data-blind-connector/README.md

 # Mule4 Data Blind Connector

-## How to Publish this connector to your Exchange?:
+## How to Publish this connector to your Exchange

 1. Clone this repo
 ```